iotaledger/access-server/docs/02-engineering-specs.md

 Platform Plugins can be divided into Input and Output categories:

 ##### Input
-###### Data Acquisition Plugins
+###### PIP Plugins
-Data Acquisition Plugins are used by PIP to gather information (Attributes) about the external environment.
+PIP Plugins are used by PIP to gather information (Attributes) about the external environment.

-For example, a Wallet-based Data Acquisition Plugin is used to verify whether an IOTA transaction was indeed performed.
+For example, a Wallet-based PIP Plugin is used to verify whether an IOTA transaction was indeed performed.
 That allows PDP to calculate whether to grant access to the device renter.

-Another example is of a GPS-based Data Acquisition Plugin that checks device location and uses this Attribute as input for PDP to make its decisions.
+Another example is of a GPS-based PIP Plugin that checks device location and uses this Attribute as input for PDP to make its decisions.

 ###### PAP Plugins
 Policies need to be stored on the device in a non-volatile manner.